·5 min read

 Crest Factor — The One Number That Tells You If Your AI Mix Is Alive or Crushed

 When mastering a track from Suno or Udio, a lot of people focus only on whether it's "loud enough."
-But the real reason a song feels dull and fatigues your ears fast is often dynamics, not loudness.
-The number that shows the health of those dynamics is the crest factor.
+But the real reason a song feels dull and fatigues your ears fast is usually dynamics, not loudness.
+The number that shows the health of those dynamics is the crest factor — and once you know how to read it, you can tell in one glance whether you've crushed a track or simply haven't finished it.

 What crest factor is